-Belarus threatens to prosecute Russian food safety official
+Belarusian leader lashes out at Russia

-MOSCOW (AP) — Belarusian President Alexander Lukashenko in a televised outburst has asked the country’s interior minister to press charges against Russia’s top food safety official.
+MINSK, Belarus (AP) — In a sign of growing friction between the two ex-Soviet neighbors, Belarusian President Alexander Lukashenko criticized Russia Friday for cutting oil supplies, ordered his interior minister to press charges against Russia’s top food safety official and firmly refused to host a Russian air base.

-Russia in recent months banned the imports of daily products from several Belarusian companies because of low quality and suspicions that Belarus resells EU-made dairy products that are banned in Russia.
+In a live news conference that lasted about 7½ hours, Lukashenko alleged that the latest trade restrictions imposed by Moscow had been spurned by its concern about Belarus’ efforts to improve its ties with the West.

-Lukashenko in a televised press conference on Friday asked the interior minister to “open a criminal case” against Russia’s top food safety official for “damaging the state.”
+In more than two decades in power, Lukashenko has relied on economic and political support of Russia, skillfully exploiting its security concerns and casting Belarus as an indispensable ally.

 Most Read Stories